juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 ## WebRPC Messenger

 To send a WebRPC request over the Photon network, you don't address it directly anymore.
 Instead, your request is prepared by a `WebRpcMessenger`.
-The messenger takes care of transforming your object into a Photon-compatible datastructure, tracking its progress and processing the response.
+The messenger takes care of transforming your object into a Photon-compatible data structure, tracking its progress and processing the response.

 Any instance of the `WebRpcMessenger` requires the use of a Photon `LoadBalancingClient`.
 It is the component that provides the gateway for sending out requests.
 By default, you can provide the `PhotonNetwork.NetworkingClient` as a parameter.
 When you work with a more advanced Photon network setup, you might need to provide a different one.
 The messenger will hook into the load balancing client's event callback system to get notified about received responses.